 There are also extended reading opportunities for students who wish to pursue them.
 These are issued at the start of the year in the core knowledge booklet.
 Please see below for a link to the recommended wider reading for students in each year at KS3.

 Core knowledge booklets:

-The course is assessed using end of topic assessments, which include core knowledge, interpreting sources (i.e. maps, graphs and photos) and a mixture of short and long answer questions.
+KS3 is assessed using end of topic assessments, which include core knowledge, interpreting sources (i.e. maps, graphs and photos) and a mixture of short and long answer questions.
 There will also be an end of year exam, which covers the units studied during the year.

 Key Stage 4 geography

 Students follow the AQA syllabus.
 The specification can be found below:

 The AQA GCSE in geography comprises of four units: